machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 ' and 2=2 or (select substr(column_name,1,1)='y' from information_schema.columns where table_name = 'audioedit' limit 1,1) or '
 ```
 <br>
 First i thought `limit` was blocked as every payload used it.
 Trying simpler payloads like `' and 2=2 or (select version() like '5%' limit 1) or '` did work.
 I got to a point when payload was large, then i added `()`  which caused error.
 Oh, so spaces are the problem.
 Why the hell did i used `2=2`.
 Shit.
 Also, i reduced `get_random_string()` to length of 2.
-Finally it worked like a charm and got the first column name, then second, then third.
+Finally it worked like a charm and got the first column name, then second, then third...

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_random.png)